-I’m a biologist working in the Fenner School of Environment and Society at the Australian National University.
+I am a biologist working in the Fenner School of Environment and Society at the Australian National University.
 My work focusses on how animals respond to environmental change.
 I do a lot of field-based research, but usually resort to genetic methods to study the things that animals don't tell us in other ways.

 I'm currently funded by the ARC as a Future Fellow to conduct research on how ecological disturbance (fires, volcanoes, footsteps...) affects the genetic diversity of natural populations.
 We know that disturbance is a major driver of biodiversity patterns at the species and community levels, but comparatively little work has gone into understanding how it influences genetic diversity.
+My work in this area mostly focusses on the response of mammals to fire events and regimes - how do individuals and populations respond to fires, and what are the implications for population persistence and genetic diversity under changing fire regimes?

 Recent papers and other things